ESouthwick/notepad/README.md

 * **Categorize Notes:** Organize your thoughts and ideas into predefined categories: Play, Work, Family, Home, and Other.
 * **Drag-and-Drop:** Seamlessly move notes between different categories or rearrange them within the same category using the power of Angular CDK drag-and-drop.
 * **Streamlined UI:** Enjoy a clean and focused design for note cards, featuring a vertical drag handle on the right, a delete icon at the bottom-right, and interactive hover effects.
-* **Theme Support:** Switch between a light and a dark theme to suit your preference and environment.
+* **Theme Support:** Switch between light, dark, and purple themes to suit your preference and environment.
-* **Local Storage:** Your notes are persistently stored in the browser's local storage, ensuring your data is saved across sessions.
+* **MongoDB Integration:** Your notes are persistently stored in MongoDB, ensuring your data is safely stored and accessible across sessions.
+* **RESTful API:** The application uses a Node.js backend with Express to provide a robust API for note management.
 * **Responsive Design:** The application adapts gracefully to various screen sizes, providing a consistent experience on desktops, tablets, and mobile devices.

 ## Prerequisites